cronica-it/preview/website/events/1993-rose/index.md

 - Carmen Badica, Mihai Mocanu, Costin Badica - University of Craiova _Kerberos - A Symetric Cryptosystem in Distributed Systems_

-UNIX Conferences in University "Politehnica" Bucharest
+UNIX Conferences in University „Politehnica” Bucharest

-Mr. Jeffrey S. Haemer gave two conferences in University "Politehnica" Bucharest.
+Mr. Jeffrey S. Haemer gave two conferences in University „Politehnica” Bucharest.
 Each conference was attended by more than 50 professors, students and other invited people from the tehnical departments of some computer companies settled in Bucharest.

 - Why UNIX ?
 October 4, 14:00 - 17:00
 - POSIX October 5, 9:00 - 12:00

 ROSE '93 Sponsors and Support Teams

-- Banca "Dacia Felix"
+- Banca „Dacia Felix”
 - Bull
 - CIA - SM Invest
 - ComputerLand